neuralvis/elpa-mirror/melpa/owcmd-readme.txt

 Configuration:

 You can configure the package's behavior through variables whose names are prefixed with "owcmd-".
+Here is one suggested customization to try:

+  ;; Use C-g to abort owcmd and stay in the selected window.
+  (add-to-list 'owcmd-cancel-reselect-commands 'keyboard-quit)